 What I hear you cry?
 Am I on the wrong site?
 No, you aren’t, and I’ll tell you why.
 I have actually been listening to the Archers since I was in my late twenties.
-Drink isn’t my only form of escapism, I love any form and the Archers has always been a good way of escaping my world for a while.
+The drink isn’t my only form of escapism.
+I love any form and the Archers have always been a good way of escaping my world for a while.
 Yes, it’s twee and yes, it’s very middle class but it also tackles some tough subjects.

 Presently, (I am a few behind so this may not be the case) Alice is in rehab, having burned her bridges with practically everyone she knows.
 She has caused rifts within her family; she has spilt up with her husband and lost her baby.
 She has hit rock bottom and is hopefully starting to climb back up.

 And isn’t this real life?
-Quite often in soaps the alcoholic character is fine one week, rolling around the street drunk the next, shipped off to rehab the next and then fixed!
+Quite often in soaps, the alcoholic character is fine one week, rolling around the street drunk the next, shipped off to rehab the next and then fixed!
 If only eh?
 Alcoholism creeps up on people.
 Alcoholism is secretive and shameful.
-Alcohol affects many many people, not just the alcoholic but the alcoholics families and friends.
+Alcohol affects many many people, not just the alcoholic but the alcoholic’s family and friends.

 Back to Alice, I have seen people moaning on groups on Facebook about the storyline.
 Complaining that it has gone on too long.
 Alcoholism does go on for a long time, that is the nature of the beast.
 If only we could all be fixed in a week like the other soap characters are!
 It takes work and it takes time and I want to thank the writers of the Archers for being brave enough to show us this.